Yonsei-MILab/Biomedical-Image-Segmentation-via-CMM-Net/README.md

 # Proposed CMM-Net: Contextual Multi-Scale Multi-Level Network

-An end-to-end deep learning network called RMSPP-UNET is designed for medical image segmentation.
+An end-to-end deep learning network called CMM-Net is designed for medical image segmentation.
 The proposed method is validated with three different medical imaging tasks and performed state-of-the-art performance.

 # Python Code

 We make the source code publicly available for researchers for validation and further improvement.
 The code includes the following files: main, train, predict, and model's network.

-# Our Submitted paper
+# Our Published Paper

-The paper entitled: "CMM-Net: Contextual Multi-Scale Multi-Level Network for Efficient Biomedical Image Segmentation" was submitted to a peer-reviewed journal.

-When using our code for research publications, please cite our paper.
+This work has been published in Scientific Reports

+Cite this article:
+Al-masni, M.A., Kim, DH.
+CMM-Net: Contextual multi-scale multi-level network for efficient biomedical image segmentation.
+Sci Rep 11, 10191 (2021). https://doi.org/10.1038/s41598-021-89686-3